DaxterM/StemcellCI/README.md

 # StemcellCI

-This repo contains concourse tasks, example bosh manifiests, and documentation to automate the vSphere bosh windows stemcell creation proccess for a Pivotal cloud foundry windows cell using a concourse pipeline.
+This repo contains concourse tasks, example bosh manifiests, and documentation to automate the vSphere bosh windows stemcell creation process for a Pivotal cloud foundry windows cell using a concourse pipeline.

 # What does the pipeline do?
 The pipeline will run all windows updates, install diego cell pre-reqs (HWC,.NET,etc), harden the OS (Disable RDP, local security policy,etc), and upload a stemcell to an S3 bucket.
 The final job in the pipeline will run acceptance tests on the stemcell.